 By USS Blue Ridge (LCC 19) Public Affairs

-As command ship for U.S. Seventh Fleet, Blue Ridge has been forward deployed to the Yokosuka, Japan, area of responsibility for 38 years, patrolling and fostering relationships within the Indo-Asia Pacific Region.
+As command ship for U.S. 7th Fleet, Blue Ridge has been forward-deployed to Yokosuka, Japan for 38 years, serving in support of security and stability in the Indo-Pacific.